Czech Republic at the 2016 Summer Paralympics: Cycling

 With one pathway for qualification being one highest ranked NPCs on the UCI Para-Cycling male and female Nations Ranking Lists on 31 December 2014, the Czech Republic qualified for the 2016 Summer Paralympics in Rio, assuming they continued to meet all other eligibility requirements.

 Equestrian

 The country earned an individual slot via the Para Equestrian Individual Ranking List Allocation method.

 Sailing

 One pathway for qualifying for Rio involved having a boat have top seven finish at the 2015 Combined World Championships in a medal event where the country had nor already qualified through via the 2014 IFDS Sailing World Championships.
-Austria qualified for the 2016 Games under this criteria in the 2.4m event with a fourteenth-place finish overall and the fourth country who had not qualified via the 2014 Championships.
+Austria qualified for the 2016 Games under this criterion in the 2.4m event with a fourteenth-place finish overall and the fourth country who had not qualified via the 2014 Championships.
 The boat was crewed by Daniel Bina.

 Swimming

 The top two finishers in each Rio medal event at the 2015 IPC Swimming World Championships earned a qualifying spot for their country for Rio.
 Bela Trebinova earned the Czech Republic a spot after winning silver in the Women's 50m Backstroke S5.